-- Rename: Makes it possible to change the name of the selected element.
-See also:
+- Rename: Makes it possible to change the name of the selected element. :

-- To rename a scene
+- · To rename a scene

 - To rename an object

-- To rename an Advanced Material
+- · To rename an Advanced Material

-- To rename an image
+- · To rename an image

-- To rename a font
+- · To rename a font

-- To rename an audio clip.
+- · To rename an audio clip.

 - Delete: Makes it possible to delete the selected element.
-See also

 - To delete a scene

 - To delete an object

-- To delete an Advanced Material
+- · To delete an Advanced Material

 - To delete an image

-- To delete a font
+- · To delete a font

 - · To delete an audio clip

+- Delete with all references: Deletes the selected element and all its referenced elements.
+Referenced elements are not deleted if they are referenced by elements you are not deleting.

 - Duplicate: Creates an independent copy of the selected element.
 The copy will be placed in the same folder as the original element.
 For more information, see To copy an element.

-- Switch to Small/Large lcons: Displays small or large element icons in the Element List.
+- Switch to Small/Large Icons: Displays small or large element icons in the Element List.

 - Create New [Element]: Makes it possible to add a new element:

 - In the dialog box that opens, type a descriptive element name.

-- Click the Ok button.
+- · Click the Ok button.